-Barricades, traffic cones, and/or marking or caution tape will be erected at a safe distance from sampling locations near roadways, excavations, pits, hazardous areas, driller working areas, and moving equipment to prevent unauthorized access to work areas from vehicular and pedestrian traffic.
+Barricades, traffic cones, and/or marking or caution tape will be erected at a safe distance from sampling and work area locations near roadways, excavations, pits, hazardous areas, driller working areas, tree clearing operations, and moving equipment to prevent unauthorized access to work areas from vehicular and pedestrian traffic.
 Barriers will be appropriate for the level of work activity and anticipated traffic.
 Signage or work boundary delineation will be installed, as necessary.